Michael-Wisniewski/rest-api/README.md

         - 60% score passes the exam
         - exam sheet can only be archived, not deleted
         - exams are single choice tests
-        - exam sheets are versioned so exam result can not be saved<br />
-          if during the filling process, teacher makes any changes to it
+        - exam sheets are versioned so exam result can not be saved if during the filling process, teacher makes any changes to it

 ### 3. Application stack overview